-If a student is unable to meet the scheduled make-up, then the student is responsible for obtaining new accommodations from Academic Counselling, and seeking a new make-up date with the instructor within a reasonable time frame.
+If a student is unable to attend the scheduled make-up exam, then the student is responsible for obtaining new accommodations from Academic Counselling as outlined above and notify the instructor within 48 hours of the missed scheduled make-up exam.
+The student will receive an SPC as their final course grade and may be granted an opportunity to write the exam the next time the course is offered.